Why AI Agent Architecture Matters

 Memory Systems: Short-Term vs Long-Term

-"Without memory, agents cannot track progress.
-While short-term memory resides in the token context, long-term memory utilizes semantic search indexes and vector stores for persistent knowledge retrieval."
+Agents require memory to track progress.
+Short-term memory resides in the token context window.
+Long-term memory utilizes semantic search indexes and vector databases for persistent knowledge retrieval.

 Multi-Agent Architectures & Collaboration